Pentagon Renovation Program: Remote Delivery Facility

 The Remote Delivery Facility (RDF) is a new 250000 sqft shipping and receiving facility adjoining the Pentagon.
 The RDF significantly improves the physical security of the Pentagon by providing a secure consolidated location for receiving and screening thousands of items shipped to the building each day.

 The Remote Delivery facility contains 38 loading docks, and receives an average of 250 trucks per day.
 The roof is partly landscaped to create a park-like atmosphere, and is the first major project to utilize a design-build delivery system.
 The Pentagon helipad was relocated from the site of the Pentagon Memorial to the roof of the RDF.

 Roads, grounds, and security

-Initiated as a direct result of the terrorist attack, the Pentagon Roads, Grounds, and Security projects will enhance Pentagon perimeter security.
-With a combined total value of $35 million, these initiatives will increase standoff distance between the Pentagon and public roadways.
+Initiated as a direct result of the terrorist attack, the Pentagon Roads, Grounds, and Security projects enhanced Pentagon perimeter security.
+With a combined total value of $35 million, these initiatives increased standoff distance between the Pentagon and public roadways.
 These projects were completed October 2004.

 Two roads, grounds, and security projects are the Remote Delivery Facility Secure Access Lane along Route 27 and the Pentagon Secure Bypass Lane which involves the rerouting of Route 110 through the Pentagon North lot.

 Pentagon Secure Bypass – scope of work: